PEXANE2/azure-docs.tr-tr/articles/sql-database/elastic-jobs-overview.md

 Elastik İşlerle çalışırken dikkat etmeniz gereken en iyi deneyimlerin bazıları:

 - API’lerin kullanımını güvenilir kişilerle sınırlayın.
 - Kimlik bilgileri iş adımını gerçekleştirmek için gerekli olan en düşük ayrıcalıklara sahip olmalıdır.
-Daha fazla bilgi için bkz.
-[Yetkilendirme ve izinler SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/authorization-and-permissions-in-sql-server).
+For more information, see [Authorization and Permissions SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/authorization-and-permissions-in-sql-server).
-- Sunucu ve/veya havuz hedef grubu üyesini kullanırken, iş yürütmeden önce sunucu (ler) ve/veya havuzların veritabanı listelerini genişletmek için kullanılan veritabanlarını görüntülemek/listelemek için ana veritabanında haklara sahip ayrı bir kimlik bilgisi oluşturmanız önerilir.
+- When using a server and/or pool target group member, it is highly suggested to create a separate credential with rights on the master database to view/list databases that is used to expand the database lists of the server(s) and/or pool(s) prior to the job execution.

 ## <a name="agent-performance-capacity-and-limitations"></a>Aracı performansı, kapasitesi ve sınırlamaları